hillaryAHR/DLFTeachToolkit3/network-analysis.md

 | Christine Smith | Pauline Smith | Starkville | Pittsboro |
 | Pauline Smith | Martha Smith | Pittsboro | Meridian |

-In this graph, each column heading (the variables) has one observation (the information in one letter).
+In this table, each column heading (the variables) has one observation (the information in one letter).
 That's tidy data!

 Say, for instance, though, that we want to see all of the people mentioned in several letters to get a better idea of the network of people in the lives of the Smith family members and their friends.
 We could structure our data so that each source (the letter writer) has a target (the person they write to and the people they mention), and each target has either a reciprocal (undirected) or non-reciprocal (directed) edge.

 ## Check in
-Using a pencil and paper, sketch what you think the second example's graph might look like.
-Upload that sketch in Cavnas: <a href="https://muw.instructure.com/courses/17249/quizzes/65107">3.Network Analysis Check-in</a>.
-Students in HO 303 can complete the <a href="https://muw.instructure.com/courses/16930/quizzes/65841">3.Network Analysis check-in</a> here. <!--should I take this part out for the HO 303 students?-->
+Restate the research question for the data set at hand, and sketch the model of the data on paper.
+Example: If we want to see all of the people mentioned in several letters to get a better idea of the network (for the sample data, the network = people in the lives of the Smith family members and their friends), what would our columns and rows look like?
+What would our data model look like?

+For sample data set: We could structure our data so that each source (the letter writer) has a target (the person they write to and the people they mention), and each target has either a reciprocal (undirected) or non-reciprocal (directed) edge.
+What would this look like in a spreadsheet?
+Sketch this out in pen and paper., and take a picture to submit for this quiz.

 ## Cleaning Data